Humboldt-WI/blog/content/research/seminar/07ImageCaptioning.md

 ```python
 wd = 'H:/Information Systems/'
 ```

-# Introduction

-Image captioning aims for automatically generating a text that describes the present picture.
-In the last years it became a topic with growing interest in machine learning and the advances in this field lead to models that (depending on which evaluation) can score even higher than humans do.
-Image captioning can for instance help visually impaired people to grasp what is happening in a picture.
-Furthermore, it could enhance the image search of search engines, it could simplify SEO by automatically generating descriptions for the pictures or improve online marketing and customer segmentation by identifying customer interests through interpreting their shared images via social media platforms.
-Nevertheless image captioning is a very complex task as it goes beyond the sole classification of objects in pictures.
-The relation between the objects and the attributes have to be recognized.
-Finally, these information must be expressed in a natural language like English.

-The goal of this blog is an introduction to image captioning, an explanation of a comprehensible model structure and an implementation of that model.
-Out of the scope is a tutorial to develop a high end caption generation model that is fine tuned to compete with the state of the art models.
-We rather focus on the basic understanding of the topic and the application of a basic model.

 To help you to get started we collected all necessary import packages below.
 Paste them at the top of your project: